MackSnider/Snider_M_RPS/README.md

 ## Installation

-Make sure you have the latest install of Python 3.
-That's it!
+Make sure you have the latest install of <a href="https://www.python.org/download/release/3.0">Python 3.</a> That's it!

 ## Usage